 Set values for Drive Time Options

-To set drive time defaults and traffic options, while in General > Maps > Find Location > Drive Time, click Show Drive Time Options. .
+To set drive time defaults and traffic options, navigate to General > Maps > Find Location > Drive Time, click Show Drive Time Options. .

 - Select your driving mode using the Driving Time drop-down menu.
 You can choose from: